Confrontation (Rackham): Dogs of War

 "Dogs of War" was the supplement to Confrontation, third edition.
 It provides campaign rules that allow players to create small warbands that gain experience and improve as they are fielded in the games.
 These personalized warbands can be played in games of Confrontation or Rag'Narok, though they are not sanctioned for official tournaments.
 In addition, Dogs of War includes expanded terrain rules, rules for Nexi, scenario rules, and rules for very large models, called Titans.
 Dogs of War is not suitable for earlier editions of the game.

 Cry Havoc!
+Magazine

 "Cry Havoc!", originally offered as a quarterly magazine, is available six times a year and is published by Rackham that includes information about its different games.
 The publication includes two magazines and new reference cards.
 The larger magazine has general articles on painting and modeling, as well as features on the games, tactics articles, battle reports, and background information on the world of Aarklash.
 The second magazine consists of play aids, variant rules, and scenarios.
 The reference cards supplement and augment the articles in the two magazines.
 These cards are not available separately.

 Other related games

 Rag'Narok

 "Rag'Narok" is at once an evolution of the basic game and an entirely new one.
 Where the basic game represents small confrontations and skirmishes, in Rag'Narok entire armies are involved in battles.
 Rag'Narok uses exactly the same basic resources as Confrontation (figures, cards and game characteristics), but the rules differ somewhat to accommodate the change in scope and keep the game manageable.
 "Confrontation: Age of Ragnarok" is a melding of the earlier versions of Confrontation with Rag'narok.

 Hybrid

 "Hybrid" and its expansion "Nemesis" is a board game set in the world of Aarklash.
 The game is played on illustrated tiles arranged to form the floor plan of the underground laboratories of the Alchemists of Dirz.
 Players take the role of either the denizens of these laboratories or the outside forces invading them to either steal their secrets or shut them down.
 The rules of this subgame resemble Space Hulk somewhat.
 The game uses a subset of the figures but with different reference cards.

 Cadwallon

-"Cadwallon" is a role-playing game dubbed a "Tactical role-playing game" set in Aarklash.
-It uses the same miniatures as other games in the Rackham line and illustrated tiles could be purchased on which to play.
-The game was given its tactical prefix because of the in depth model centric combat.
+Unlike the miniatures wargame Confrontation, Cadwallon is a role-playing game.
+It uses the same setting of Aarklash and the same miniatures as other games in the Rackham line, and illustrated tiles could be purchased on which to play.
+Cadwallon was designed in 2006 by Jean Bey, co-founder of Rackham.
+A novel set in Cadwallon, Les Cendres de la Colère (The Ashes of Anger) by Mathieu Gaborit, was also published by Rackham.
+A total of six supplements for Cadwallon were published by Rackham from 2006 to 2008.